SoftwareAG/c8y-docs/content/microservice-sdk/general-aspects-bundle/microservice-manifest.md

 <tr>
 <td style="text-align:left">livenessProbe</td>
 <td style="text-align:left">Probe</td>
 <td style="text-align:left">Defines the strategy used to verify if a microservice is alive or requires a restart.
 If no probe is specified, the microservice is assumed to be always healthy.
-We recommend to implement liveness probes for production microservices.</td>
+We recommend that you implement liveness probes for production microservices.</td>
 <td style="text-align:left">No</td>
 </tr>
 <tr>